raoul2000/yii2-workflow/guide/events.md

    // ...
 ```

-Now let's tell to the behavior of the Post model that is must use the event sequence component configured above
+Now let's tell to the behavior of the Post model that it must use the *myReducedEventSequence* event sequence component configured above
 instead of the default one.

 ```php